 Other than that, I’ll just say that before I was asked to join as an editor, I thought of it as one of the most exciting independent mags on the planet.
 Now that I make it, I can’t rightly say that, but I can say that over 400 or so annual-ish pages, we have a lot of fun, with a lot of great writers, traversing time and space and playing with the big questions of what and why we are, who we’ve been and who we will be.

-Issue 3, my first issue manning the ship alongside Louis-Jacques Darveau, working with the brilliant team of Elise Eskanazi, Anna Duckworth, John Di Palma and Eli Burnstein, is out now.
-It’s a trip, I promise.
+Issue 3, my first manning the ship alongside Louis-Jacques Darveau, working with the brilliant team of Elise Eskanazi, Anna Duckworth, John Di Palma and Eli Burnstein, came out at the end of 2016.
+You can see a few articles from it over on Medium, including my long feature interview with Barry Lopez.
+Here’s magCulture’s review of the issue, where it was magazine of the week and they said nice things.
+Issue 4 will come when it’s ready.

 Though this was by no means a solo operation, and some of my best relationships with fellow magazine makers (fellow edit staff, writers, photographers, art directors) began here, I did get to speak to some pretty incredible people for Dumbo.
 These are some of my faves that are still online: